ibondy/AspNetCore.Identity.DocumentDB/README.md

-﻿## Microsoft.AspNetCore.Identity.MongoDB
+﻿## Microsoft.AspNetCore.Identity.DocumentDB

+**Notice: this is a fork of aspnet-identity-mongo and is still under development**

-This is a MongoDB provider for the ASP.NET Core Identity framework.
+This is a DocumentDB provider for the ASP.NET Core Identity framework.
 This was ported from the v2 Identity framework that was a part of ASP.NET (AspNet.Identity.Mongo NuGet package)

 I've released a new package for the ASP.NET Core Identity framework for the following reasons:
 - Discoverability - named AspNetCore.